nextsimhub/domain_decomp/README.md

 # Domain Decomposition for neXtSIM_DG

+## Coding conventions

+We follow the same [criteria](https://github.com/nextsimhub/nextsimdg?tab=readme-ov-file#coding-conventions) as those used in the `neXtSIM_DG` project.

+A [dedicated clang format file](https://github.com/nextsimhub/nextsimdg/blob/main/.clang-format) has been designed for the code.
+You may run it locally and manually with the command ```clang-format -i $yourfile``` or have a plugin with your favorite code editor or implement a git pre-commit hook locally by putting this pre-commit file in your .git/hooks/.
+An example pre-commit file can be found at [.pre-commit](https://github.com/nextsimhub/nextsimdg/blob/658_pre-commit-date/.pre-commit).
+This clang formatting will also be run each time a pull request is done as part of the continuous integration.

 ## Problem Statement

 We address the problem of domain decomposition of numerical ocean and sea-ice models.
 Such models typically use a sea-land mask to omit unnecessary computations on land.
 A typical approach is to use a cartesian (or rectilinear or general block distribution) domain decomposition among processors, where the domain is divided in equally sized sub-domains, ignoring the sea-land mask.
 This, however, may lead to significant load imbalance which impedes scalability.